Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Many medications (including some IBS medications) can cause loss of appetite with your IBS!

-If you’re currently taking regular medications for IBS or any other conditions, please review the list with your doctor to figure out if one of them is the cause of anorexia.
+If you’re taking regular medications for IBS or any other conditions, please review the list with your doctor to determine if one is the cause of anorexia.

 Some IBS medications May cause loss of appetite, for example: